HEP-FCC/FCCSW/Detector/doc/LArEcalInclined.md

 Full simulations of the calorimeter consist of simulation, digitisation and reconstruction.
 What exactly is done in these steps is described below.
 It is recommended to run the simulation and digitisation in one go.
 The simulation is the most CPU consuming part.
 By performing the digitisation step we reduce the size of the output file a lot (the Geant4 hits are merged into cells).
 The output from this first step is used for the reconstruction.
 This allows to perform the optimisation of the reconstruction algorithms on the prepared simulated samples.

+You can find more details about the implemented algorithms [here](../../Reconstruction/doc/RecCalorimeter.md).

 ### Geant4 simulation & digitisation
  - Generation of particle (e.g. particle gun, event generator)
  - Passage of particles through detector (depends on the detector description)
  - Merging Geant4 hits into cells
    - The size of the cell is given by the fields called *readout* in the configuration xml file
-   - 1. step - merge hits into cells with default Eta segmentation, calculate the positions of these first step cells
+   - The hits are merged into cells with default Eta segmentation and positions in xyz are calculated
-   - 2. step - use the positions to rewrite the cellId using the Phi-Eta segmentation
+   - The positions are used to rewrite the cellId using the Phi-Eta segmentation
  - Calibration of deposited energy to electromagnetic scale (application of the sampling fraction)
+ - Gaussian noise is not added at this point to reduce the size of the output file
  - Output: truth particles & vertices, calorimeter cells
  - Example script [Reconstruction/RecFCCeeCalorimeter/option/runCaloSim.py](../../Reconstruction/RecFCCeeCalorimeter/options/runCaloSim.py)